thejerf/reign/README.md

     so an address can't be obtained from one OS process, then that process dies and another starts in its place, and then someone re-uses that ID.
 Erlang has this.
+  * Under the hood, we use channels for communication.
+The initial design did not.
+If a user is willing to commit to saying "the users of this mailbox only ever process the messages in order, so we do not need ReceiveNext", would it be possible to have what is probably a separate `type` of mailbox that can safely expose a channel?

+    (Note it will never be possible to _send_ messages directly to a channel.
+Go channels do not work over networks.
+It would be no different than you starting up a goroutine on your own that accepts messages and sends them somewhere.
+The previous paragraph proposes something that should not need a new goroutine spun up by Reign.
+(I want reign to spin up a relatively constant number of goroutines, O(nodes) in the worst case.
+O(mailboxes) is unacceptably expensive and impactful.)
   * Dynamically modifying the cluster at run time.
 Conceptually it's not too hard, "just work", but there's some i's to dot and t's to cross.
     I have some questions around the UI for this.